 Your work flowcharts must be well-defined and easy to maintain.
 You have to work with your crew leaders to decide which laborer fits best in each subgroup.

 The time it takes for tasks to get completed needs to be clearly defined.
-At the end of the day, go over the day’s progress with your crew leaders and compare it to the workflow chart.
-Listen to the leaders’ feedback and make adjustments as needed.
+Go over the day’s progress with your crew leaders and compare it to the workflow chart.
+Listen to the leaders’ feedback and adjust as needed.

 During the hiring process, target candidates that are multi-purpose workers.
 They’ll be able to move from task to task with little downtime.